pagkly/Zed/Investopedia3/What the Price-To-Book Ratio (P_B Ratio) Tells You.md

 ## What Price-To-Book Ratio (P/B Ratio) Can Tell You

-The P/B ratio reflects the [value](https://www.investopedia.com/ask/answers/010915/what-considered-good-price-book-ratio.asp) that market participants attach to a company's equity relative to the book value of its equity.
-A stock's market value is a forward-looking metric that reflects a company's future [cash flows](https://www.investopedia.com/terms/c/cashflow.asp).
-The book value of equity is an accounting measure based on the historic cost principle and reflects past issuances of equity, augmented by any profits or losses, and reduced by dividends and share [buybacks](https://www.investopedia.com/terms/b/buyback.asp).
+The P/B ratio reflects the [[value]](https://www.investopedia.com/ask/answers/010915/what-considered-good-price-book-ratio.asp) that market participants attach to a company's equity relative to the book value of its equity.
+A stock's market value is a forward-looking metric that reflects a company's future [[cash flows]](https://www.investopedia.com/terms/c/cashflow.asp).
+The book value of equity is an accounting measure based on the historic cost principle and reflects past issuances of equity, augmented by any profits or losses, and reduced by dividends and share [[buybacks]](https://www.investopedia.com/terms/b/buyback.asp).

 The price-to-book ratio compares a company's market value to its book value.
 The market value of a company is its share price multiplied by the number of outstanding shares.
 The book value is the net assets of a company.